Graph Neural Network with Local Frame for Molecular Potential Energy Surface: Experiment

 \section{Experiment}

-In this section, we compare GNN-LF with existing models on different tasks and do ablation analysis.
-We report the mean absolute error (MAE) on test set (the lower the better) for all tasks.
-All our results are averaged over three random dataset splits.
-Baselines' results are from their original papers.
-The best results are shown in bold and the second best results are shown with underlines in tables.
-Our experimental settings are detailed in Appendix~\ref{app::exp}.
+In this section, we compare GNN-LF with existing models and do an ablation analysis.
+Experimental settings are detailed in Appendix~\ref{app::exp}.
+The code is available at \url{https://github.com/GraphPKU/GNN-LF}.
+We report the mean absolute error (MAE) on the test set (the lower, the better).
+All our results are averaged over three random splits.
+Baselines' results are from their papers.
+The best and the second best results are shown in bold and underline respectively in tables.